NumberHound/web/about.md

 title: About
 ---

+## NumberHound's Mission

+To help with people undertaking empirical projects.

 ## About

 NumberHound's logo was created by [Kyrsten Lofts](https://kyrstenlofts.com/).
 Anyone is allowed to post on NumberHound, if you wish to submit work for posting, please email woof@numberhound.com.
 Anyone is also welcome to make a contribution to our resource pages please email woof@numberhound.com with your suggestions.